Development Environment

 to create different Docker images and install the corresponding R

-packages via renv::restore()
+packages via renv::restore().

-The following messages in TERMINAL
+The following messages in TERMINAL tab indicate that the

 process completed successfully: